 Pita in Oven vs. Stove

-- Whole wheat pita bread made on stove tends to cook faster and are also more moist, but flatten out sooner.
+- Pita bread made on stove tends to cook faster and are also more moist, but flatten out sooner.
 They will still have a pocket inside.

 - The oven baked pitas will retain the puff longer, but will be a bit more dry on the surface, which is what is more common.